aguliyev/python_package_template/README.md

     make jupyter

+Notebooks UI: http://127.0.0.1:8888/lab/tree/work?token=123 (the token is set in environment variable)

-and also, can bash into the running container:
+also, you can shell into the running container:

     make shell